SKYTEXCoder/PPW-Midterm-Project/README.md

 4: Must have a shopping cart system (add items to the cart + shopping cart page)
 5: Must have a profile management system for the users
 6: Must provide a page for the sellers to manage their for-sale products
-7: (OPTIONAL) Must have a dynamic captcha system
+7: (OPTIONAL) Must have a dynamic captcha system on user authentication
 8: (OPTIONAL) Must have a "Login with Google" feature for the user authentication.

 Group Members (Group N.1):